KingPhito/Website/content/kotlin/2023-11-22-a-guide-to-asynchronous-programming-with-kotlin-coroutines.md

 	/* some UI code */
 }
 ```
 There's a little more happening here.
-We've updated the suspend function to now make two separate api calls in parallel with the **async builder**.
+We've updated the suspend function to now make two separate api calls in parallel with the `async` builder.
 This is a common pattern for handling multiple unrelated system intensive tasks.
-We're also using the coroutine scope builder, which is available inside all suspend functions for launching code routines.
+We return a pair of values from the api calls by calling the `await` function on each deferred result respectively.
+We're also using the `coroutineScope` builder, which is available inside all suspend functions for launching code routines.
 Finally, we're making use of the **IO dispatcher** to do this work in a thread pool reserved for IO operations.

+That's all there is to it!
+Understanding these principles, we should be ready to use coroutines responsibly for our asynchronous needs.
+If you need additional guidance, the [official Kotlin documentation](https://kotlinlang.org/docs/coroutines-guide.html) on coroutines is very well written and provides many great examples.
 # What's Next?
+We didn't get a chance to explore observability in this Blog post.
+In part two of this series we are going to look at channels and asynchronous flows, and how they can be used to subscribe to streams of data.